software-mansion/live-debugger/README.md

 # LiveDebugger

-LiveDebugger is a browser-based tool for debugging LiveView applications, designed to enhance your development experience.
-It gives you:
+LiveDebugger is a browser-based tool for debugging applications written in [Phoenix LiveView](https://github.com/phoenixframework/phoenix_live_view) - an Elixir library designed for building rich, interactive online experiences with server-rendered HTML.

+Designed to enhance your development experience LiveDebugger gives you:

 - :deciduous_tree: A detailed view of your LiveComponents tree
 - :mag: The ability to inspect assigns for LiveViews and LiveComponents